Bahareh Rahnama

 Bahareh Rahnama (بهاره رهنما; born December 1, 1973) is an Iranian actress and author.
 She won a Hafez Award for her acting in Tambourine (2008).

 Early life

-She was born on December 1, 1973, in Arak, Iran.
+She was born to Persian parents on December 1, 1973, in Arak, Iran.
 Her father, Jalal Rahnama is a businessman and her mother, Parvin Ghaem Maghami is an actress.
 They moved to Tehran in early 1980.

 Career

 Acting

 Rahnama earned bachelor's degrees in Legal Rights and Persian Literature and a master's degree in Dramatic Literature.
 She also took screenwriting and acting courses, and worked as a journalist.

 Her debut movie was Viper in 1991.
 Besides being a theater, television and film actress, Rahnama is also a writer.
 She has collaborated in writing for The Nights of Barareh (2005), Mozaffar’s Garden (2006) and Shams-ol-Emareh (2009) series.
 Rahnama also published a book entitled Seven Nights in a Month, which is a collection of her notes from her personal blog over 7 years.

 The Iranian actress has played roles in various movies, such as Tambourine (2007), St. Petersburg (2009), No Men Allowed (2010), Men Are from Mars, Women Are from Venus (2010), Laughter in the Rain (2011) and Sensitive Level (2013).
 She has also appeared in series, including The Story of a City (2000), I'm a Tenant (2003), The Man of a Thousand Faces (2007) and Goodbye Child (2012).